38

 • If we subtract the fat mass from the body weight we will get fat-free mass.
 Fat-free mass includes muscle, organs, blood, electrolytes, bone and body water.

-• When it comes to future health he relationship between muscle and fat give us the best idea how healthy our body is.
+• When it comes to future health the relationship between muscle and fat give us the best idea how healthy our body is.
 The best approximation is the lean body mass which includes muscle and organ tissue.
 Bone (mineral deposits) and extracellular fluids (blood and water outside of cells) are excluded.

 Once we separate this out we also need to understand that there are different kinds of fat mass.
 Every body needs a minimum amount of fat to function properly.
 This is called the essential fat which is located within organs and tissues.
 The remaining fat is considered storge fat.
 It is located under the skin and around organs.
-As you learned in the lipid chapter, storage fat is important to cushion and insulate our body and organs.
+As you learned in the lipid chapter, some storage fat is important to cushion and insulate our body and organs.

 A different way to categorize fat mass is to differentiate it by location in the body.